pnp/blog/content/post/microsoft-365-developer-community-call-recording-28th-of-october.md

 -- Thank you :clapping_hands:
 **Together Mode!**

 {{< image alt="211028-together-mode.gif" src="images/blog/microsoft-365-developer-community-call-recording-28th-of-october/211028-together-mode.gif" >}}

 Are there ghosts or shadows occupying seats in this week's Together Mode photo?
 Mention during call about people \"beaming up/down\" to the theater today?

 **Demos** delivered in this session

--   **Configuration-as-Code for Microsoft 365 with Microsoft365DSC
-    -- **Desire State Configuration -- a PowerShell Module that represents your entire Microsoft 365 tenant's configuration as code and allows DevOps to monitor and control configuration discrepancies.
+-   **Configuration-as-Code for Microsoft 365 with Microsoft365DSC** Desire State Configuration -- a PowerShell Module that represents your entire Microsoft 365 tenant's configuration as code and allows DevOps to monitor and control configuration discrepancies.
 Capabilities include automate, export, synchronize,